 This course is required for Behavioral Health-Psychology Emphasis majors.
 Students will continue to develop the proposed research project from PSY 212 Research Methods.
 Students will learn to develop research questions, select methodology, recruit and select research participants, choose statistical analyses, collect and analyze data.
 Ethical research practice principles are a core theme of the course.
-Prerequisite: PSY 202, PSY 212, PSY 390, Senior status.
+Prerequisites: PSY 202, PSY 212, senior status